Displaying Negative Numbers in Parentheses – Excel

 Reading time: 2 minutes

-This article will show you how to display negative numbers in parenthesis.
+This article will show you how to display negative numbers in parentheses.

 Negative numbers in Excel